 - Durability: One of the key benefits of dental implants is that they are about as permanent a solution as you can get.
 Because the implants are fused to your jaw bone, they’re very stable, and if you take good care of them, you can expect them to be just as durable as your natural teeth.
 When you consider the fact that dentures typically last for only about five to eight years, dental implants are a great choice for those looking for a long-term option.

-- Practical benefits: Dental implants aren’t just for people who want a picture-perfect smile.
+- Practical benefits: Dental implants (also known as teeth implants) aren’t just for people who want a picture-perfect smile.
 Because the implant’s titanium post is fused to your jaw, implants stay in place.
 That means (unlike dentures) your speech is not affected and eating is easier.

 The Cons of Dental Implants: Patience is a Virtue